flavienbwk/book-devops/eng/AUDIOBOOK.md

 To manage, designate 3 individuals for the following roles:

-1. Incident Commander (IC)
-   - Coordinates tasks and delegates roles, including designating the OL and CL ;
-   - Initially, the IC is the one discovering the incident.
-If someone more experienced arrives, the role can be passed on, allowing the initial IC to return to work or become the new CL ;
-   - If needed, the IC calls for backup and instructs the rest of the team on continuity.
+1. Incident Commander (IC).
+He coordinates tasks and delegates roles, including designating the OL and CL.
+Initially, the IC is the one discovering the incident.
+If someone more experienced arrives, the role can be passed on, allowing the initial IC to return to work or become the new CL.
+If needed, the IC calls for backup and instructs the rest of the team on continuity.
-2. Communications Lead (CL)
-   - Manages the status page and informs employees, customers, and management about the incident's progress ;
-   - Creates a dedicated internal communication channel for the incident and invites stakeholders ;
-   - Acts as the interface between the incident management team and external parties ;
-   - Shields the OL from external interruptions.
+2. Communications Lead (CL).
+He manages the status page and informs employees, customers, and management about the incident's progress.
+He also creates a dedicated internal communication channel for the incident and invites stakeholders, acts as the interface between the incident management team and external parties and shields the OL from external interruptions.
-3. Operations Lead (OL)
-   - Resolves the issue and drafts notes for the postmortem ;
-   - Refers to the IC when needing additional help ;
-   - Updates the CL on the incident's progress.
+3. Operations Lead (OL).
+He resolves the issue and drafts notes for the postmortem, refers to the IC when needing additional help and updates the CL on the incident's progress.

 In smaller teams, the IC often assumes all three roles.
 However, preparation for delegating these tasks during severe incidents is essential.

 Defining and organizing roles should be a part of your incident response procedure.
 Ensure clarity in your knowledge base so teams know how to act.
-Regularly train your teams for potential incidents (see chapter "Assessing security and training").
+Regularly train your teams for potential incidents.
 Setting a low alert threshold can help expose teams to your incident response procedures more frequently.

 ### The importance of communication